-Required examinations will be offered at the end or the beginning of the autumn or spring terms; none will be offered during the summer session.
+Required examinations typically will be offered at the end or the beginning of the autumn or spring terms.
 They will be graded (Pass with Distinction/Pass/Fail) by the Ph.D.
 Examination Committee.
 No examination can be taken while Incompletes in that area are outstanding.